nmunro/nmunro.github.io/_posts/2020-12-11-cl-tut-10b-classes1.md

  > The :type slot option specifies that the contents of the slot will always be of the specified data type.
 It effectively declares the result type of the reader generic function when applied to an object of this class.
 The consequences of attempting to store in a slot a value that does not satisfy the type of the slot are undefined.
 The :type slot option is further discussed in Section 7.5.3 (Inheritance of Slots and Slot Options).

 So be warned, this is not a hint to programmers, it is a promise to the compiler, and if you break that promise, anything can happen.

- That being said, for example [sbcl](http://www.sbcl.org/manual/#Declarations-as-Assertions) manual says:

- > Types declared using the :type slot option in defclass are asserted if and only if the class was defined in safe code and the slot access location is in safe code as well.
-This laxness does not pose any internal consistency issues, as the CLOS slot types are not available for the type inferencer, nor do CLOS slot types provide any efficiency benefits.

-So what you observed is what you really get in sbcl outside of safe code:
+This means that `:type` is more than a hint to programmers!

+It is possible to see how to enforce the use of types throws a type error using locally safety optimized code like so:

 {% highlight common_lisp linenos %}
 (locally (declare (optimize (safety 3)))
   (defclass foo () ((a :initarg :a :type integer))) (make-instance 'foo :a 'a))
 {% endhighlight %}

-Throws an appropriate type error.

 ##### Example